jariarkko/draft-eimpact-arch-considerations/draft-eimpact-arch-considerations.md

 You have to know what is going on before you can improve.
 Some level of measurements are necessary for improving sustainability.
-This is particularly the case when looking at the systems as a whole and in post-analysis.
+This is particularly the case when looking at the systems as a whole in post-analysis.
+As discussed earlier, this level of measurements is useful input for further actions, such as deciding what parts of the network need further improvement.

-But it may also be true for some dynamic situations where power-saving decisions for instance depend on knowing the relative power consumption of different activities, such as when a power-off decision involves understanding the cost of shutdown and startup procedures and other reconfiguration elsewhere in the network.
+But measurements may also be useful for some dynamic situations where power-saving decisions for instance depend on knowing the relative power consumption of different activities, such as when a power-off decision involves understanding the relative savings during the shutdown period vs. the power cost of shutdown and startup procedures, or possible need to reconfigure other other nodes in the network due to the shutdown.

 ### Motivation